File Change Monitor

 Configuration

-- Navigate to SentinelSecurity → File Integrity
+- Navigate to SentinelSecurity → File Change Monitor

 - Click the Initial Scan button to create a baseline